himbeles/lightshifts/README.md

 The module ```lightshifts.lightshift_solver``` solves for the scalar, vector and tensor light shifts induced by atomic dipole transitions.

+The underlying analytical expressions for the dynamical polarizability are as in *D. A. Steck, "Quantum and Atom Optics," available online at [http://steck.us/teaching](http://steck.us/teaching) (revision 0.16.2, 15 November 2024), and independent derivation in [arXiv:1211.2673](https://arxiv.org/abs/1211.2673).*

-State energies, hyperfine coupling coefficients and atomic transition properties are provided in the form of json files.
+State energies, hyperfine coupling coefficients and atomic transition properties can be provided as input json files.

 ## Installation